gakonst/ethers-rs/README.md

 Alternatively, you may clone the repository and run `cd ethers/ && cargo doc --open`

+You can also run any of the examples by executing: `cargo run -p ethers --example <name>`

 ## Add ethers-rs to your repository

 ```toml